-The FCC urges merchants to use caution in handling telephone orders for goods or services.
-Merchants that accept orders made by telephone for goods or services should take steps to ensure that, for any order placed by phone, the payment method or credit card is valid and the purchaser is authorized to use the particular credit card.
-In addition, there are some indicia of fraudulent telephone orders or business transactions that merchants can use to help determine if an order placed by telephone is legitimate.
-These indicia include a caller who:
+Merchants that accept orders made by telephone for goods or services are urged to ensure that, for any order placed by phone, the payment method or credit card is valid and the purchaser is authorized to use the particular credit card.

 Consumer Help Center